 Finally, inventory turns help us understand how frequently our inventory “turns over” or is used after it’s been purchased.

 There are actually a few different ways to calculate inventory turns but the most common method is to divide the Cost of Goods Sold by the Average Inventory Level.

 The key is to use the cost of goods sold, or COGS, meaning what we paid for the material, not what we sold the material for.

 So, for example, if we have an annual cost of goods sold of $50,000,000 and our average inventory during this same time frame is $5,000,000 our inventory turns would be 10.
 In other words, our average inventory “turned over” 10 times.

-If you’re interested in learning much more about lean thinking topics like this please be sure to explore Gemba Academy’s School of Lean where we now offer more than 700, highly engaging, training videos as well as many other learning resources such as quizzes, downloadable templates, and many other lean thinking tools.
+If you’re interested in learning much more about lean thinking topics like this please be sure to explore Gemba Academy’s School of Lean where we now offer more than 1,000, highly engaging, training videos as well as many other learning resources such as quizzes, downloadable templates, and many other lean thinking tools.